 Think of it as a virtual cattle auction, except instead of buying the entire steer, you get a “share” of the cow.
 With Crowd Cow, you also get the privilege of knowing everything about it, the farm, the grass ⏤ yes, it’s like that chicken episode of Portlandia.
 The whole process is straightforward: Crowd Cow emails when around 50 shares of a new cow are put on the block.
 Customers jump online with credit card in hand and pledge to buy the beef.
 Shares can include single cuts (brisket, NY Strip, flank steak, etc.) for as little as $7, or combo packs that top out around $99.
 The ‘Grill Master’ share, for example, includes a 32 oz. rib steak, two pounds of short ribs, and four half-pound burgers.
 If all the shares sell, credit cards are charged, the cow’s butchered, and beef shows up at the door in a week.
 If they don’t, everybody goes to the grocery store.

 The meat’s dry aged for 14 days and comes flash-frozen in vacuum-sealed/sous vide-ready pouches ready to throw on your Cinder Grill.
-No part of that cow is wasted ⏤ they even sell the heart, liver, and kidneys ⏤ there are still a few days/shares left in the current auction.
+No part of that cow is wasted ⏤ Crowd Cow even sells the heart, liver, and kidneys ⏤ if there are still a few days/shares left in the current auction.